 - Prestimulation cycle: During this cycle you will take birth control pills (BCP) to rest the ovaries and learn how to inject medications.
 This period can last 2-3 weeks.
 Patients with low egg reserve will not use BCP.

 - Ovarian stimulation cycle: The stimulation protocol depends on how many eggs your ovaries can produce in a cycle and how many children you desire in the future.
-For about 10-12 days you will use injectable medications to stimulate your ovaries while undergoing close monitoring with sonogram and hormone levels.
+For about 10-12 days you will use injectable medications to stimulate your ovaries while undergoing close monitoring with a sonogram and hormone levels.

 - Egg freezing and storage: In the laboratory the following process will take place:

 - The eggs will first be stripped of attached cells and assessed for maturity.
 Only mature eggs will be frozen.
-Immature eggs are incubated in special media and observed for sign of maturity for later freezing.
+Immature eggs are incubated in special media and observed for signs of maturity for later freezing.

 - Mature eggs are immersed in cryoprotectant solution to remove water from the egg cells (dehydration).